 10.5.
 Guidelines for Exploration#

-You have seen EDA in action already in Chapter 9 when we developed checks for data quality and feature transformations to improve their usefulness in data analysis.
-Below are a set of questions to guide you when making plots to explore the data.
+You saw EDA in action in Chapter 9 when we developed checks for data quality and feature transformations to improve their usefulness in data analysis.
+Following are questions to guide you when making plots to explore the data:

 How are the values of Feature X distributed?